lsst-ts/observatory-ops-docs/Operational-Procedures/Control-System-Upgrade/Getting-Ready/index.rst

 Upgrading the Interface (XML)
 =============================

 #.
-Coordinate with the major stakeholders at the Commissioning Activites Planning (CAP) meeting to discuss a new release.
+Coordinate with the major stakeholders at the Commissioning Activities Planning (CAP) meeting to discuss a new release.
 #.
 Determine a date for deploying to the summit and work backwards to arrive at a date for closing the necessary work (usually XML).
     * Keep in mind dates for observing runs and special overnight work within the observatory.
     * The approximate look back time is two weeks from the end of work to summit deployment.